kyma-project/kyma/docs/logging/02-01-logging.md

 5. The Loki server processes the log data and stores it in the log store.
 The labels are stored in index store.
 5. The user queries the logs using the following tools:

-    * Grafana dashboards used to analyze and visualize logs.
+    * Grafana dashboards to analyze and visualize logs.
-    * API clients used to query the log data using the [HTTP API](https://github.com/grafana/loki/blob/master/docs/api.md) for Loki.
+    * API clients to query log data using the [HTTP API](https://github.com/grafana/loki/blob/master/docs/api.md) for Loki.
-    * Log UI, accessed from the Kyma Console, used to display the logs.
+    * Log UI, accessed from the Kyma Console, to display and analyze logs.